Chapter 7 : Plans

-“That was terrible…” Ron groaned as they trudged up the dungeon stairs and into the light of the Entrance Hall.
+“That was terrible…” Ron groaned, obliviously to the exchange as they trudged up the dungeon stairs and into the light of the entrance hall.

 Hermione just sighed.

-“I’m going to take a shower before dinner and the prefects’ meeting, I’ll see you both later,” she said.
+“I’m going to take a shower before dinner and the prefects’ meeting; I’ll see you both later,” she said.